likesalmon/modular-mean/README.md

 ### Directory naming conventions

-* Modules should be named in camelCase.
+* Modules should be named in SnakeCase.

 ### File naming conventions